sal55/langs/mdocs.md

     global proc fred ...
     global int abc
 ```
-If the above is in sourc file B.m, then those names can be imported into file A.m like this:
+If the above is in source file B.m, then those names can be imported into file A.m like this:
 ```
     import b
 ```
-Module B can now use names fred and abc, without any qualifiers.
+Module A can now use names fred and abc, without any qualifiers.
 Only if other modules exporting fred and abc are also
 imported by A, causing ambiguity, is it necessary to use b.fred and b.abc.

 # Define Everything Once

-No separate declarations are required in M. Just define a module-level entity X on one place, and it's visible in any part of the same module, or in any part of the program by making it 'global', and importing to import the module containing X.
+No separate declarations are required in M. Just define a module-level entity X on one place, and it's visible in any part of the same module, or in any part of the program by making it 'global', and importing the module containing X.

 Declarations are still needed for entities imported from outside the program.
 This will be names from external DLL shared libraries.
 Even then, only one declaration is needed.